zephyrproject-rtos/trusted-firmware-m/trusted-firmware-m/docs/reference/services/tfm_ps_integration_guide.rst

     storage area is platform specific (eFlash, MRAM, etc.) and it is described in corresponding flash_layout.h

+- ``PS_MAX_ASSET_SIZE`` - Defines the maximum asset size to be stored in the PS area.
+This size is used to define the temporary buffers used by PS to read/write the asset content from/to flash.
+The memory used by the temporary buffers is allocated statically as PS does not use dynamic memory allocation.
+- ``PS_NUM_ASSETS`` - Defines the maximum number of assets to be stored in the PS area.
+This number is used to dimension statically the object table size in RAM (fast access) and flash (persistent storage).
+The memory used by the object table is allocated statically as PS does not use dynamic memory allocation.
-- ``PS_TEST_NV_COUNTERS``- this flag enables the virtual implementation of the PS NV counters interface in ``test/suites/ps/secure/nv_counters``, which emulates NV counters in RAM, and disables the hardware implementation of NV counters provided by the secure service.
-This flag is enabled by default when building the regression tests and disabled by default otherwise.
+- ``PS_TEST_NV_COUNTERS``- this flag enables the virtual implementation of the PS NV counters interface in ``test/suites/ps/secure/nv_counters`` of the ``tf-m-tests`` repo, which emulates NV counters in RAM, and disables the hardware implementation of NV counters provided by the secure service.
+This flag is enabled by default, but has no effect when the regression tests are disabled.
 This flag can be overridden to ``OFF`` when building the regression tests.
 In this case, the PS rollback protection test suite will not be built, as it relies on extra functionality provided by the virtual NV counters to simulate